yegor256/xembly/README.md

 ## Directives

-Full list of supported directives in the current version:
+This is a full list of supported directives, in the current version:

   * `ADD`: adds new node to all current nodes
   * `ADDIF`: adds new node, if it's absent